dev-rvk/k8s-deployment-with-ingress-nginx/README.md

-# Lecture 2: Standard Ingress Controller with namespaces & local Kind configuration
+# Standard Ingress Controller with namespaces & local Kind configuration

 This project demonstrates how to deploy a multi-tier, multi-namespace application on a local **Kind (Kubernetes in Docker)** cluster using an official **NGINX Ingress Controller** (rather than a manually built reverse proxy).